BlafKing/sd-civitai-browser-plus/README.md

 * Automatically selects corresponding folder of any installed models.
 * Improved cancellation logic to prevent downloads from continuing.
 * Display a timed out message instead of an error icon.

+---

+v1.6

+* LoCon models now get saved in the Lora folder if A1111's version is 1.5 or higher.
+* Added 'Filter Base Model' dropdown box to dynamically hide any unselected Base models.
+(Please note: This does not impact search results, since the CivitAI API does not yet support this)